dadam1026/Carbon-Farming-1/README.md

 # Problem Statement
-* The objective of the project is to address the following Kaggle competition - Planet: Understanding the Amazon from Space by labeling satellite images with atmospheric conditions and various classes of land cover/land use.
-Stakeholders, especially farmers and those who work outdoors, are unaware of how and to what degree their organization is contributing to greehouse gases.
-By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce and be more aware of one's own carbon footprint: 1) innovation 2) policy 3) activist 4)investing
+* The objective of the project is to detect deforestation risk by labeling satellite images with atmospheric conditions and various classes of land cover/land use.
+The porject specifically addresses Kaggle competition - Planet: Understanding the Amazon from Space.
+Generally, stakeholders are unaware to what degree their organization is contributing to greehouse gases.
+By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce one's own carbon footprint: 1) innovation 2) policy 3) activism and 4) investing

 # Getting Started

 # Project Structure

 # Data Sourcing & Processing
+Finding datasets with binary classification of deforestation and non-deforestation is very difficult, so the closest dataset to what we aimed to achieve is Kaggle's Understanding the Amazon from Space.
+It is a multilabel dataset to guage human impact in the Amazon.
+There are 17 general labels including:

 # Modeling Details